 Strategies for increasing motivation

-The best way to increase motivation is to power up our self-motivation.
-You can light your own fire.
+The best way to increase motivation is to power up your internal self-motivation.
+To light your own fire.

 This may be getting up earlier, or committing to achieving something specific every day.

-If you focus on a small number of things to create the change you want, it can have a dramatic effect on your business and life.
+If you focus on a small number of things you’ll have a never ending source of self-motivation.

 By creatively planning your life, it allows you to simplify.

-Delegating and eliminating activities that don’t motivate or excite you ensures you maximise your time and focuses your energy on achieving your goals.
+Delegating and eliminating activities that don’t motivate or excite you ensures you maximise your time.

-It’s really hard to stay motivated when your mind is confused and cluttered with all of the projects and tasks you need to do.
+It’s hard to stay motivated when your mind is confused and cluttered.

 Transform complexity into simplicity by doing less.